lesliegue/cakeshop/README.md

 # Cake shop

+Experimenting with CSS and basic visual design.
+Learnt how to do a survey form.

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/lgslie/pen/KKZvXjd](https://codepen.io/lgslie/pen/KKZvXjd).
+Original URL, created on CodePen: [https://codepen.io/lgslie/pen/KKZvXjd](https://codepen.io/lgslie/pen/KKZvXjd).

+My LinkedIn, in case you want to contact me [https://www.linkedin.com/in/leslie-yusbeth-guerrero-lozano-4167b4237/]